 What are RHA’s signature events?

-Where is the RHA office, and what is the phone number?
+Where is the RHA office?

 How else can I be informed of RHA events?

 Check out our Instagram @UGARHA to find our most up-to-date information from the RHA Exec Board.

 How can I further my involvement with RHA?